jc-prg/mbox/BACKLOG.md

     -> restart mboxServer, if internet connection changes (autohotspot) -> run mboxServer outside of a container (may require couchDB locally also) -> run mboxDB outside of a container
-- BUG app - edit playlist (if data is not connected correctly any more, e.g. due to reload)

 - UNSTABLE app/server - Delete RFID Cards doesn't work the 2nd time {Error: mbox - GET / http://music-box:5005/api/cards/-/ (not available/4/500).}
 - UNSTABLE app - loading albums and tracks to edit playlist doesnt work every time